 Meetings should be held as frequently as required to expedite a swift response to applications for RPCL and/or RPEL.
-Meetings may be held virtually provided a record is keptof proceedings.
+Meetings may be held virtually provided a record is kept of proceedings.

 POLICY AND REGULATIONS FOR THE RECOGNITION OF PRIOR LEARNING

 Policy ref: SEO/App1

-Version number 02
+Version number 01

-Version date 23 May 2016, updated August 2021
+Version date 23 rd May 2016

-Name of Developer/Reviewer Greg Allen, Academic Registrar
+Name of Developer/Reviewer Greg Allen

 Policy Owner (Group/Centre/Unit) SEO

-Person responsible for implementation Heads of Schools, Recruitment and
+Person responsible for implementation Heads of Schools, Admissions

-(postholder) Admissions Team.
+(postholder)

 Approving committee/board Senate

 Date approved 23 rd May 2016

 Effective from September 2016

 Dissemination method e.g. website Website

-Review frequency Periodically
+Review frequency Annually

 Reviewing committee Senate

 Consultation history (individuals/group Drafts of the regulation have been

 consulted and dates) considered by:

 Education Committee

 Senate

-Document history (e.g. rationale for and A major re-write of the previous
+Document history (e.g. rationale for and This was a major re-write of the previous

 dates of previous amendments) Recognition of Prior Learning regulations

-and policies took place in 2016.

-In August 2021, the document was

-updated, following changes in the UK

-Quality Code for Higher Education and

-to reflect technical updates.
+and policies.